06 June 2011

 filtered thru detachment blooms I

-again & resemble burst
+fall to pieces again & resemble burst

 intention curl extremities back bound